saluttolove/Bot_Profiling_on_Twitter/README.md

 ## Dataset

 The dataset includes pre-split training, validation, and test files, which can be found in the `dataset` folder.
-The splits are structured as follows: Training set, Validation set and Test set.

-## Tasks and Experiments

 ### Task 1: Human vs. Bot Classification
 The first task focuses on distinguishing between human-generated and bot-generated tweets.